-A: Yes.
-The property owner will receive copies of all URA related documents that SCOR sends to the tenant.

-Q: WHAT HAPPENS IF MY TENANT(S) STOP PAYING RENT, VIOLATE THE TERMS OF THE LEASE, AND/OR MOVE OUT?

-A: If a tenant stops paying rent or otherwise violates the terms of their lease, they will jeopardize their eligibility for URA assistance.
+- A: Yes.
+The property owner will receive copies of all URA related documents that SCOR sends to the tenant. - Q: WHAT HAPPENS IF MY TENANT(S) STOP PAYING RENT, VIOLATE THE TERMS OF THE LEASE, AND/OR MOVE OUT? - A: If a tenant stops paying rent or otherwise violates the terms of their lease, they will jeopardize their eligibility for URA assistance.
 A landlord participating in the buyout program that pursues an eviction is advised to obtain a court order for the eviction (even if the tenant has already moved).
-An eviction is allowable when the tenant demonstrates a serious or repeated violation of the terms and condition of their lease.

-Q: I HAVE FRIENDS OR FAMILY STAYING IN THE PROPERTY WITHOUT A LEASE.
-DO THEY COUNT AS TENANTS?

-A: To be eligible for URA assistance, tenants must have documentation that they were in legal occupancy of the buyout property (i.e.: a written lease agreement) and must be in lawful occupancy of the buyout property for at least 90 days prior to the date the owner accepts the Offer to Purchase contract on the buyout property.

-Q: HOW MUCH IS URA ASSISTANCE AND WILL THOSE PAYMENTS FOR THE TENANT(S) COME OUT OF MY BUYOUT PROCEEDS?

-A: A tenant may be eligible for rental assistance payment and a moving and related expense payment of up to \$7,200 to be used to relocate to a new rental unit or to be used as down payment assistance for the purchase of a property.
+An eviction is allowable when the tenant demonstrates a serious or repeated violation of the terms and condition of their lease. - Q: I HAVE FRIENDS OR FAMILY STAYING IN THE PROPERTY WITHOUT A LEASE.
+DO THEY COUNT AS TENANTS? - A: To be eligible for URA assistance, tenants must have documentation that they were in legal occupancy of the buyout property (i.e.: a written lease agreement) and must be in lawful occupancy of the buyout property for at least 90 days prior to the date the owner accepts the Offer to Purchase contract on the buyout property. - Q: HOW MUCH IS URA ASSISTANCE AND WILL THOSE PAYMENTS FOR THE TENANT(S) COME OUT OF MY BUYOUT PROCEEDS? - A: A tenant may be eligible for rental assistance payment and a moving and related expense payment of up to \$7,200 to be used to relocate to a new rental unit or to be used as down payment assistance for the purchase of a property.
 The URA payments for eligible tenants WILL NOT be deducted from the property owner's buyout proceeds.
-SCOR will fund the URA payments to eligible tenants using CDBG-MIT buyout project funds.

-Q: CAN LOPT OUT OF URA?

-A: If you apply to the SCOR MIT buyout program, you cannot opt out of URA.
-SCOR is required by Federal law to conduct URA whenever a property owner applies for CDBG-MIT assistance.

-Q: WHAT HAPPENS IF I DON'T ACCEPT THE OFFER TO PURCHASE ON MY PROPERTY?

-A: If you do not accept the offer to purchase the property, the tenant will receive a Notice of Non-Displacement informing them that they are NOT eligible for URA assistance because the property owner has elected not to sell the property.
+SCOR will fund the URA payments to eligible tenants using CDBG-MIT buyout project funds. - Q: CAN I OPT OUT OF URA? - A: If you apply to the SCOR MIT buyout program, you cannot opt out of URA.
+SCOR is required by Federal law to conduct URA whenever a property owner applies for CDBG-MIT assistance. - Q: WHAT HAPPENS IF I DON'T ACCEPT THE OFFER TO PURCHASE ON MY PROPERTY? - A: If you do not accept the offer to purchase the property, the tenant will receive a Notice of Non-Displacement informing them that they are NOT eligible for URA assistance because the property owner has elected not to sell the property.
 The owner will receive a copy of this notice as well.

-Annex 4 General Information (GIN) Notice

-Benjamin I. Duncan II, Chief Resilience Officer

-632 Rosewood Drive

-Columbia, South Carolina 29201

-General Information Notice

-You are hereby notified that the South Carolina Office of Resilience's Buyout Program is interested in acquiring the residence you presently occupy at Tenant's Address.
-THIS IS NOT A NOTICE TO VACATE.
-Instead, it is to notify you of the possibility that you may be displaced if this buyout occurs.
-This notice also serves to inform you of your potential rights as a displaced person under a federal law known as the Uniform Relocation Assistance and Real Property Acquisition Policies Act (URA).
-If you are required to move due to this buyout, you may be eligible for relocation assistance and payments under the URA.
-THIS IS NOT A NOTICE OF RELOCATION ELIGIBILTY.
-However, if you are determined to be eligible for relocation assistance in the future, you may be eligible for:

-- .
-Relocation advisory services including help to find you another place to live - .
-At least 90 days advance written notice of the date you will be required to move - Reimbursement for your moving expenses; and - .
-Either Replacement housing payments to enable you to rent a comparable replacement home, or down payment assistance if you prefer to purchase; - Help in filing your payment claims and other necessary assistance to help you relocate successfully.
-You will also have the right to appeal the Mitigation Program's eligibility determination, if you feel that your application for assistance was not properly considered.

-The enclosed HUD brochure, "Relocation Assistance to Tenants Displaced from Their Homes" provides an explanation of this assistance and other helpful information.
-Pursuant to Public Law 105-117, aliens not lawfully present in the United States are not eligible for relocation assistance, unless such ineligibility would result in exceptional hardship to a qualifying spouse, parent, or child.
-All persons seeking relocation assistance will be required to certify that they are a United States citizen or national, or an alien lawfully present in the United States.

-You should CONTINUE TO PAY YOUR RENT AND MEET ALL OTHER OBLIGATIONS SPECIFIED IN YOUR LEASE AGREEMENT.
-Failure to do so may be cause for eviction.
-If the property is purchased as part of the buyout project, SCOR will stay in touch with you throughout the process to keep you informed on the relocation assistance you're eligible for, timelines for relocation, and individualized housing counseling.
-You are not limited to the replacement housing options that SCOR-MIT finds for you.
-You may also search for and choose your own replacement housing.
-If you find new housing on your own, you must contact SCOR and let us know of your selection BEFORE you make any moving plans to ensure you maintain eligibility for relocation assistance.
-AGAIN, THIS IS NOT A NOTICE TO VACATE THE PREMISES AND DOES NOT ESTABLISH YOUR ELIGIBILITY FOR RELOCATION ASSISTANCE OR PAYMENTS AT THIS TIME.

-If you are determined to be displaced and are required to vacate the premises in the future, you will be informed in writing.
-In the event the proposed buyout does not proceed or if you are determined not to be displaced, you will also be notified in writing.
-Please acknowledge receipt of this letter with your signature at the bottom of the copy provided and return it to us in the self-addressed stamped envelope provided.
-Your cooperation is much appreciated.
-Please contact the below with any questions or concerns.

-Sincerely,

-[Case Manager] [telephone number] [email] cc: [Homeowner]
+Annex 5